CITY · SICHUAN

 Capital of Sichuan, the heart of Sichuan cooking and the panda capital of China.
 A relaxed teahouse-and-mahjong city with imperial sights, the Wuhou Shrine and the Giant Panda Breeding Base.

 Chengdu has been the capital of Sichuan for two thousand years and the centre of one of China's most distinct regional cultures.
-The city sits in the fertile Chengdu Plain, ringed by mountains; the climate is mild, often grey, with the famously low number of sunny days that locals joke makes the pandas restless.
-Tea drinking, mahjong played in the parks, and a slower daily rhythm define everyday life.
+The city sits in the fertile Chengdu Plain, ringed by mountains that are frequently obscured by basin mist; the climate is mild, often overcast, with the famously low annual sunshine count that locals joke makes the residents treasure a sunny day like an event.
+Tea drinking in parks, mahjong at street-side tables, and a slower daily rhythm define the texture of life here — a genuine contrast to the pace of coastal megacities.

 Cultural & access notes